JoshDoody/joshdoody.github.io/_posts/2018-04-11-google-salary-negotiation.md

 ---
 layout: post
 title: Google salary negotiation - how to negotiate a google job offer
-headline: Here's what to look out for when negotiating a job offer from Google
+headline: Here's how to negotiate your salary when you get a job offer from Google
 excerpt: Here's what to look out for when negotiating a job offer from Google.
 Avoid these pitfalls and use these tactics to maximize your salary at Google.
 context: coach
 author: josh
 last_modified_at: 2018-09-21
 ---
 Google job offers are very competitive, especially for in-demand positions that are key to their business like software engineers, machine learning experts, or data scientists.

 The key question to ask about a Google job offer is "How much can this offer be improved through negotiation?"
 In my experience [coaching software developers](/coach/) through Google salary negotiations, the answer varies from "somewhat" to "a whole lot".